eran88/CycleGan_StarGan/README.md

+#CycleGan and Stargan for deep learning course project

-# To run cyclegan type:
+## To run cyclegan type:
 > python cyclegan.py <your_model_name> <pretrained_model_name>

 For example, you can train the model on cezanne dataset by changing "monet_folder" to cezanne, and typing: